pmuellr/cf-node-hello/README.md

-pushing to a CloudFoundry site
+pushing to a Cloud Foundry site
 --------------------------------------------------------------------------------

-For more information on the basics of pushing apps, see the CloudFoundry docs:
+For more information on the basics of pushing apps, see the Cloud Foundry docs:

 * *[Getting Started](http://docs.cloudfoundry.com/docs/dotcom/getting-started.html)*
 * *[Key Facts About Application Deployment](http://docs.cloudfoundry.com/docs/using/deploying-apps/)*